 RATES OF SUCCESS

-Some learning disabilities are not treatable with IPP, but these instances are rare, and they are almost always organic.
-We find that nearly all learning disabilities are treatable.
+Some learning disabilities are not trainable with IPP, but these instances are rare, and they are almost always organic.
+We find that nearly all learning disabilities are trainable.
 IPP is successful more than 90% of the time.